All the movies and TV shows delayed by Coronavirus – how COVID 19 is impacting the industry - TheNewsTrace

-Now declared a worldwide pandemic, Coronavirus (COVID-19) has triggered havoc throughout the leisure industry.
-From Hollywood to London, the outbreak has triggered delays and shutdowns to many main TV and movie productions – and even some main stars, akin to Tom Hanks, have been hit by the illness.
+Now declared a worldwide pandemic, Coronavirus (COVID-19) has induced havoc throughout the leisure industry.
+From Hollywood to London, the outbreak has induced delays and shutdowns to many main TV and movie productions – and even some main stars, similar to Tom Hanks, have been hit by the illness.

-Whereas most of the disruptions have been felt in China (the place the virus originated), there have been loads of main setbacks for UK display screen shoppers.
-Under are the greatest delays to count on from COVID-19, with the checklist to be up to date as extra information is introduced.
+Whereas most of the disruptions have been felt in China (the place the virus originated), there have been loads of main setbacks for UK display shoppers.
+Under are the greatest delays to count on from COVID-19, with the record to be up to date as extra information is introduced.

 What movies have been delayed?